 Health Insurance Requirements for Admitted Domestic Graduate & Professional Students

-All graduate students taking 9 credits or more per semester, all graduate assistants taking 6 credits or more, and all Law students taking 12 credits or more, must have health insurance coverage either through UNLV, or the insurance carrier of their choice.
+All graduate students taking 9 credits or more per semester, all graduate assistants taking 6 credits or more, all graduate and undergraduate Nursing students taking 9 or more credits, and all Law students taking 12 credits or more, must have health insurance coverage either through UNLV, or the insurance carrier of their choice.
 What that means is that all full time graduate and professional students will be charged for UNLV student health insurance.
 If you are able to provide proof that you carry alternate insurance from a non-UNLV provider, you may qualify for a waiver and the UNLV health insurance fee will be removed from your account.

 Graduate, Professional and International students-